genesiscloud/terraform-provider-genesiscloud/docs/resources/instance_status.md

 ### Required

 - `instance_id` (String) The id of the instance this refers to.
-  - If the value of this attribute changes, Terraform will destroy and recreate the resource.
+  - If the value of this attribute changes, the resource will be replaced.
 - `status` (String) The target instance status.
   - The value must be one of: ["active" "stopped"].